tinfante/CosineSimilarity/README.md

 An example showing how easy it is to do the same using Sklearn's TF-IDF Vectorizer class and cosine_similarity function.
-Again, this could be improved doing stemming/lemmatization, improving stopword filtering, using n-grams, etc.,but the idea is to keep it simple and show how it can be done with very few lines of code.
+Again, this could be improved doing stemming/lemmatization, improving stopword filtering, using n-grams, etc., but the idea is to keep it simple and show how it can be done in less than 10 lines of code.